Midlands Air Ambulance: Helicopters

-As of March 2018, MAAC use two Eurocopter EC135 helicopters and an Airbus H145, based at RAF Cosford in Shropshire, Tatenhill Airfield in Staffordshire, and Strensham services on the M5 motorway in Worcestershire.
+As of July 2026, MAAC use two Airbus H145 helicopters and a Eurocopter EC135, based at RAF Cosford in Shropshire, Tatenhill Airfield in Staffordshire, and Strensham services on the M5 motorway in Worcestershire.
 Each helicopter is crewed by one pilot, one doctor and one paramedic, and occasionally a second paramedic.

-The pilots and helicopter maintenance are provided by Babcock Mission Critical Services Onshore, who also lease aircraft G-HWAA to the charity.
+The pilots and helicopter maintenance are provided by Babcock Mission Critical Services Onshore.